lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Activation:**
 Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username.
-All delegates will be invited to join the ``rubin-dp0`` GitHub Organization, and must accept this invitation in order to log into the RSP at the Interim Data Facility (IDF; the Google Cloud).
+All delegates will be invited to join the `rubin-dp0 GitHub Organization <https://github.com/rubin-dp0>`_ and its `Delegates <https://github.com/orgs/rubin-dp0/teams/delegates/members>`_ team, and must accept this invitation in order to log into the RSP at the Interim Data Facility (IDF; the Google Cloud).
 With a browser that is logged in to GitHub, navigate to `<http://data.lsst.cloud>`_ and choose "log in" at upper right.
 The first time this is done, a pop-up window will ask to "Authorize Rubin Science Platform IDF Production Environment".
 Click the green button that says "Authorize lsst-sqre".